 Important things to note

 Check that this mortgage will meet your needs if you want to move or sell your home or you want your family to inherit it.
-If you are in any doubt, seek independent advice.
+If you are in any doubt, seek advice.

 An equity release product will reduce the value of your estate, will not be suitable for everyone and may affect your entitlement to state benefits.
 To understand the features and risks please ask for a personalised illustration.
 We charge a fixed fee of £995 which is payable on completion.

 A Lifetime Mortgage will reduce the value of your estate and may affect your entitlement to means-tested benefits and tax status.